TanGentleman/TanTan/README.md

 I have to decide whether I want this to be a program that lets you feel like a developer, changing the names around and having fun adding new functionality, or if I want to have established presets that just make it seem like something neat that someone made.

 # Steps to Dependencies:
-1. Downloading the latest python version from the official website: https://www.python.org/downloads/
+1. Download the latest python version from the official website: https://www.python.org/downloads/
+2. Type python3 in terminal
+3. Install required command line tools if needed
-2. Install the required libraries using pip (Python package manager):
+4. Install the required libraries in terminal using pip (Python package manager):
     - `pip install openai`

 *Strong avisory: I recommend using a VPN when using the internet, especially over unsecure networks*